JGarnerDev/telephono-ecommerce/ReadMe.md

 If the administrator successfully adds a new product, it will appear in the front page, and will be able to found by the search features of the application.

-## Installation

-**Note** Sensitive material such as passwords and keys to the APIs that I use are omitted.
-If you want to run the full application in development mode, you will need to make accounts with the variety of services used.
-If this is in your interest, let me know and I will happily help set you up in your local environment.
-If you're here to see it being implemented, [check it out live here](https://telephono.netlify.app/).

 ## Dependancies

 ### Client